MAIL BOX THEFTS ON INCREASE IN BOUNDARY PARK

 If an Earthquake should happen do you know what to do?

-of people living in Metro Vancouver are inadequately prepared to survive for the first 72 hours.
+Studies have shown that the majority of people living in Metro Vancouver are inadequately prepared to survive for the first 72 hours.

 If you're one of those unprepared individuals you need to watch the Government of Canada video presentation at; http://www.getprepared.gc.ca/index-eng.aspx .